craws/OpenAtlas/install/upgrade/upgrade.md

     sudo apt install python3-svgwrite

+**For developers**

+To run tests, please add a new tests/ folder to your IIIF directory, e.g.:

+    mkdir /var/www/iipsrv/tests

 ### 8.2.0 to 8.2.1

 This is a fix for installation, no need to update an existing instance.